 A home equity line of credit (or simply called HELOC) is similar to home equity loans.
 Though, instead of getting a lump sum cash amount, you will be able to access a line of credit that you can then use as a down payment.

-With this option, you can use your proof of income from Airbnb and other vacation rental property platforms to refinance your application.
-This way you will essentially replace a current mortgage with a new one.
+With this option, Airbnb hosts can use their proof of income from Airbnb and other rental property platforms to refinance their application.
+This way, it will essentially replace a current mortgage with a new one.